spire-io/spire.io.java/README.md

     subscriptionBar.startListening();

-The subscription object will continue to monitor the channel until you call `#stop_listening` on it.
+The subscription object will continue to monitor the channel until you call `#stopListening` on it.

 You can add as many listeners as you want.
 They can be removed by name:

     MyListener myListener2 = new MyListener();
-    int listenerId = subscriptionBar.addListener(myListener2);
+    int listener2Id = subscriptionBar.addListener(myListener2);

-    subscriptionBar.removeListener(listenerId);
+    subscriptionBar.removeListener(listener2Id);   // will remove myListener2
+    // myListener1 is still alive...!

 **Note:** Listener blocks are executed in separate threads, so please be careful when accessing shared resources.